Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Built in schedulers & optimizers and registering your own
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For code simplification, the LightningCLI provides properties with PyTorch's built-in `optimizers` and `schedulers` already registered.
+For code simplification, the CLI provides properties with PyTorch's built-in optimizers and learning rate schedulers already registered.
 Only the optimizer or scheduler name needs to be passed along its arguments.

 .. code-block:: bash

     $ python train.py --optimizer=Adam --optimizer.lr=0.01 --lr_scheduler=CosineAnnealingLR

-If your model requires multiple optimizers, the LightningCLI provides already registered optimizers and schedulers under the properties `registered_optimizers` and `registered_lr_schedulers`
+If your model requires multiple optimizers, you can choose from all available optimizers and learning rate schedulers by accessing `self.registered_optimizers` and `self.registered_lr_schedulers` respectively.

 .. code-block::